 Every case is unique.
 Operators have their own procedures for patient isolation and care.
 For cruises, some have carried on, while others have turned around.
 In times of Alaska COVID travel, one must be flexible and be covered through travel insurance.
 Read more: Alaska COVID Travel Insurance

-Ask us to put you in touch with someone who has experienced Alaska travel restrictions 2022 firsthand.
+Ask us to put you in touch with someone who experienced Alaska travel restrictions 2022 (or in 2023) firsthand.
 You can also read COVID-era trip testimonials and learn about our own experience traveling in Alaska in 2020.

 AdventureSmith promotes the State of Alaska and Centers for Disease Control and Prevention’s (CDC’s) recommendations.
 Take a PCR test 72 hours before departure.
-Complete the optional State of Alaska COVIDSecure App.
 And take pre-trip precautions by masking and/or avoiding places where social distancing is not possible.

 No, the current State of Alaska COVID policy does not require travelers to test to enter Alaska.
 Despite these relaxed Alaska COVID rules, we recommend that travelers still get a COVID test for travel, to ensure their trip starts off right.